Former CYFS worker, who once cared for murdered teen, named over allegations he abused 17 boys

 A former Child, Youth and Family worker accused of abusing nearly 20 boys can now be revealed as a man who once cared for a teen murdered in the back of a prison van.

-Earl Opetaia's name suppression lapsed at 5pm today after his legal counsel refrained from appealing a December High Court judgment revoking the suppression order.
+Earl Opetaia's name suppression lapsed at 5pm today after his legal counsel refrained from appealing a December High Court judgment revoking a suppression order.

 The former approved CYFS worker, who looked after Liam Ashley before he was murdered in 2006, faces a total of 43 charges over allegations of abusing 17 boys.